scikit-plots/scikit-plots/docs/source/devel/development_setup.rst

       .. _SSH key: https://docs.github.com/en/authentication/connecting-to-github-with-ssh

-This will place the sources in a directory :file:`matplotlib` below your current working directory and set the remote name ``origin`` to point to your fork.
+This will place the sources in a directory :file:`scikit-plots` below your current working directory and set the remote name ``origin`` to point to your fork.
 Change into this directory before continuing::

-    cd matplotlib
+    cd scikit-plots

-Now set the remote name ``upstream`` to point to the Matplotlib main repository:
+Now set the remote name ``upstream`` to point to the scikit-plots main repository:

 .. tab-set::